Development of Water Quality Testing Laboratories in DPHE

 In 2004, Government of Japan provided grant aid assistance for establishment of the Central laboratory in Dhaka which is expected to coordinate and manage all laboratories of DPHE.
 Two DPHE zonal laboratories were also upgraded under the Japanese grant aid at Noakhali and Jenaidah which was established under Danida supported project.

 In 2007 Water Quality Monitoring and Surveillance circle was created in DPHE with the assistance of JICA.
 The Circle was established headed by a Superintending Engineer to lead the overall Laboratory management setup.
-Besides these there are two divisions headed by the Executive Engineers and one analytical unit headed by a Chemist will run the laboratory full time.
+Besides these there are two divisions headed by the Executive Engineers and one analytical unit headed by a Chief Chemist will run the laboratory full time.

 In 2014, with the assistance of IDB, DPHE establish a zonal laboratory in Gopalganj under IDB assisted Rural Water Supply project.
 But due to the absence of permanent manpower set up DPHE currently does not able to operate the test.
 At present, the laboratory is being operated by the manpower being involved in the Barisal Laboratory.
 At present DPHE have a total 13 laboratory in different locations of the country including one Central Laboratory located in Dhaka coordinated the entire laboratory system centrally.